Lajjun: Culture

 Local tradition centered on 'Ayn al-Hajja, the spring of Lajjun, date back to the 10th century CE when the village was under Islamic rule.
 According to geographers of that century, as well as the 12th century, the legend was that under the Mosque of Abraham, a "copious stream flowed" which formed immediately after the prophet Abraham struck the stone with his staff.
 Abraham had entered the town with his flock of sheep on his way towards Egypt, and the people of the village informed him that the village possessed only small quantities of water, thus Abraham should pass on the village to another.
 According to the legend, Abraham was commanded to strike the rock, resulting in water "bursting out copiously".
 From then, the village orchards and crops were well-irrigated and the people satisfied with a surplus of drinking water from the spring.

 In Lajjun there are tombs for two Mamluk-era Muslim relics who were from the village.
 The holy men were Ali Shafi'i who died in 1310 and Ali ibn Jalal who died in 1400.

-Archaeology

-In 2001, archaeological excavations were conducted by the Israel Antiquities Authority (IAA) at sites of Kefar ‘Otnay and Legio west of Megiddo Junction.
-The results revealed artifacts dating back to the Roman and early Byzantine periods.
-In 2004, further excavations were conducted by the IAA at Legio.